-PNM currently offers two third-party administered DR programs: the A/C Direct Load Control (DLC) program (named "PowerSaver") to its residential, Small Power and General Power (roughly under 150 kW peak demand) customers and a C&I curtailment program (named "PeakSaver") to its Large Power customers.
-PNM entered into ten year contracts with vendors to offer these programs, effective January 2007 for the PowerSaver program and September 2007 for the PeakSaver program.
+PNM currently offers two third-party administered DR programs: the A/C Direct Load Control (DLC) program (named "PowerSaver") to its residential, Small Power and General Power (roughly under 150 kW peak demand) customers and a C&I curtailment program (named "Peak Saver") to its Large Power customers.
+PNM entered into ten year contracts with vendors to offer these programs, effective January 2007 for the PowerSaver program and September 2007 for the Peak Saver program.
 Current contracts are due to expire by September 2017.

 The PowerSaver program controls air conditioning load through load control switches on the A/C unit compressors, dispatched via public paging.
-The PeakSaver program requires Large Power customers to curtail load by a fixed contracted amount through a variety of curtailment measures, depending on the customer site and associated end-uses; curtailment need not be automated (Auto-DR is not required), but response time must be within 10 minutes of the request from PNM or its vendor.
+The Peak Saver program requires Large Power customers to curtail load by a fixed contracted amount through a variety of curtailment measures, depending on the customer site and associated end-uses; curtailment need not be automated (Auto-DR is not required), but response time must be within 10 minutes of the request from PNM or its vendor.
 The third-party administrators are responsible for all aspects of program delivery including program marketing and customer recruitment, enablement of sites, notification of customers, and billing and settlement.

-These two DR programs are well-established and have provided PNM with approximately 60 MW of load reduction (40 MW from the PowerSaver program and as much as 20 MW from the PeakSaver program), which translates into approximately 3.4% of PNM's system peak in 2014.
+These two DR programs are well-established and have provided PNM with approximately 60 MW of load reduction (40 MW from the PowerSaver1 program and 20 MW from the Peak Saver program), which translates into approximately 3.4% of PNM's system peak in 2014.
 As of 2015, more than 43,000 load control devices were enrolled in the PowerSaver program including approximately 34,000 residential, 4,500, Small Power, and 5,000 General Power.
-110 General Power and Large Power customers were enrolled in the PeakSaver program in 2015.
+The number of devices by county, both active devices and total installed, is provided in the table below.
+The geographic density of devices across the service territory is illustrated in the map that follows.
+110 General Power and Large Power customers were enrolled in the Peak Saver program in 2015.